How to Make an Easy Patchwork Quilt

 From the Border Fabric, cut 3″ – 4″ (depending on how wide you want your quilt) strips to create the border.

-I cut my top and bottom border strips the width of the quilt plus 3″ and then trimmed down.
+- Cut top and bottom border strips the width of the quilt plus 3″ then attach and trim down.

 Step 5: Preparing to Quilt